Petroleum geologist and postcard collector drills into exploration and production history.

 Published in 2013, Texas Oil and Gas, is part of Arcadia Publishing’s series of books featuring historic postcards.

-A geologist with Amromco Energy, Houston, Spencer has authored or co-authored more than 20 oilfield history papers.
+A geologist in the Houston area, Spencer has authored or co-authored more than 20 oilfield history papers.
 His petroleum-related vintage postcard collection includes images from West Virginia, California, Ontario, Kansas, Pennsylvania, and of course Texas.
-The majority of the book’s more than 200 images are from the author’s private collection
+The majority of the book’s more than 200 images are from the author’s private collection.

 oil postcards